fossas/fossa-cli/docs/features/vendored-dependencies.md

 referenced-dependencies:
 - type: gem
   name: rubyXL
-  version: 3.4.16
+  version: "3.4.16"

 vendored-dependencies:
 - name: Django
   path: vendor/Django-3.4.16.zip # path can be either a file or a folder.
-  version: 3.4.16 # revision will be set to the MD5 hash of the filepath if left unspecified.
+  version: "3.4.16" # revision will be set to the MD5 hash of the filepath if left unspecified.
 ```

 The path to a vendored dependency can either be a path to an archive or a path to a directory.

 If it is a path to an archive, then we recursively unarchive and scan the archive.
 If it is a directory, then we scan the directory and recursively unarchive and scan any archives contained in the directory.

+Note: When parsed, YAML considers text that could be a decimal number (such as 1.0 or 2.0) to be a number, not a string.
+This means that we'd parse the version 1.0 as 1.
+This probably isn't what you want.
+To avoid this, surround your version with quotes, as in "1.0".

 We also support json-formatted dependencies: